daleroberts/ps_vlm/StaMPS/README.md

-In addition to some modifications to the Matlab code, added files are:
+In addition to some modifications to the Matlab code, a number of the core StaMPS codes have been rewritten in Python (from C++), and some utility commands have been written to export data to geojson.
 ```
  - selpsc_patch*
  - pscphase*